KaviyaManikandan/Weather-app/README.md

 ## GitHub Actions

 This repository includes a GitHub Actions workflow that automatically builds and deploys the Weather App.
 Whenever changes are pushed to the main branch, the workflow triggers a Docker container to run the app.
-You can see the output by clicking [here](http://localhost:8080).

 ## Contributing